qianshanhai/q-shell/README.md

  Note: qsh use $\_P to fetch server key, so you should erase all history data after to use $\_P.

+5. update password

+ start with version 3.2, you can update the password as below:

+		$ ./qsh passwd

 ### about VERSION file

 Client and server must have the same main version serial, otherwise, the client cannot